Fork-tailed Bluet (Proischnura subfurcata)

 Habitat

-The Fork-tailed Bluet frequents the grassy fringes of forested pools and ponds.
+The Fork-tailed Bluet frequents the grassy fringes of pools and ponds.
+It is most often found in mountainous, forested areas.

 Behaviour

-Perches low down among the grass in damp areas.
+The Fork-tailed Bluet typically perches low down amongst grass or reed stems in damp areas.

 Status and Conservation

 The current status of Proischnura subfurcata in South Africa is uncertain.
-Only known from a few old records (Pre.
+It is only known from a few dubious old records (Pre.
 1951), from KwaZulu-Natal and the Western Cape.
-Listed as of Least Concern in the IUCN Red List of Threatened Species.
+Overall it is listed as of Least Concern in the IUCN Red List of Threatened Species.

 Distribution